How To Write a Killer Application Resume for a Medical School

 Volunteer work

 Because you are still a student, getting a job in the medical field would be incredibly hard.
-But you could always volunteer for a non-profit organisation to gain experience.
+However, you could always volunteer for a non-profit organisation to gain experience.
 So, add a volunteer work section to your application CV!

 This section on your application resume will show your university just how dedicated you are.